jameszah/ESP32-CAM-Video-Recorder/README.md

 ## Update Sep 15, 2019 TimeLapseAvi39x.ino
 - work-in-progress
 - I'm publishing this as a few people have been asking or working on this

 - program now uses both cores with core 0 taking pictures and queueing them for a separate task on core 1 writing them to the avi file on the sd card
 - the loop() task on core 1 now just handles the ftp system and http server
 - dropped fixed ip and switch to mDNS with name "desklens", which can be typed into browser, and also used as wifi name on router
 - small change to ftp to cooperate with WinSCP program
 - fixed bug so Windows would calulcate the correct length (time length) of avi
-  - when queue of frames gets full, it slips every other frame to try to catch up
+- when queue of frames gets full, it skips every other frame to try to catch up
 - camera is re-configued when changing from UXGA <> VGA to allow for more buffers with the smaller frames

     You just need the 3 files in the /v23 folder for July version, which takes a picture and stores it or the 3 files in the /v39 folder for the current which adds the queueing system to get better